joshua-data/kimball-data-warehouse/ch07-Accounting.md

 with
 current_month as (
     select
         cast(format_date('%Y%m', date) as int64) as month,
         ledger,
         account,
         organization,
-				-- balance
         sum(case when debit_credit = 'debit' then amount end) as debit, sum(case when debit_credit = 'credit' then amount end) as credit, sum(case when debit_credit = 'debit' then amount end) - sum(case when debit_credit = 'credit' then amount end) as net_change,
     from
         fact_accounting
     where true
         and date_trunc(date, month) = '2025-02-01'
     group by
         all
 )

 select
     month,
     coalesce(prev.ledger, curr.ledger) as ledger,
     coalesce(prev.account, curr.account) as account,
     coalesce(prev.organization, curr.organization) as organization,
     coalesce(prev.balance, 0) + curr.net_change as balance,
     curr.debit,
     curr.credit,
     curr.net_change,
 from
     previous_month as prev
 where true
     and prev.month = 202501
 full outer join
     current_month as curr
     on prev.ledger = curr.ledger and prev.account = curr.account and prev.organization = curr.organization
 ```

 **🔹 비즈니스 프로세스**: 총계정원장 자체가 비즈니스 프로세스